-Welcome back to the eighteenth episode of the Financial Advisor Success podcast!
+Welcome back to the 119th episode of Financial Advisor Success Podcast!

 My guest on today’s podcast is Kenneth Robinson.
 Ken is the founder of Practical Financial Planning, an independent RIA in the Cleveland, Ohio area with 2 advisors who work with 55 clients on an ongoing annual retainer fee that varies from $5,000 to $25,000 a year.

 What’s unique about Ken, though, is his decision to focus into a niche of working with Ohio public sector employees, having been a public sector professional himself before career-changing into financial planning 20 years ago, and the way he’s been able to make his practice so efficient by developing a specialized knowledge of Ohio public sector employee issues, from the state of fundedness of the Ohio Public Employees Retirement System and its pension plan, to coordinating Ohio public sector retirement planning for those who are also eligible for federal FERS benefits from a spouse, as well as coordinating Ohio public sector employee pensions with the Social Security Windfall Elimination Provision and Government Pension Offset rules.

 In this episode, we talk in depth about how Ken formed his niche in working with Ohio public sector employees as a career changer from the public sector himself, why he chose to focus on a niche not only because he felt he’d be more credible with them, but also because it increased his own confidence that he could add enough value to justify as fees in the early years, the way he got started in his niche by going back to some of his former colleagues to form what he called a Founders Club, where he asked for their feedback on his new advisory business venture, and then invited them to become clients for a first year discount.